google/WebFundamentals/src/content/en/updates/2020/08/devtools.md

 ### Consistently display resource type in Network panel {: #redirect-resource-type }
-DevTools now consistently display the same resource type as the original network request and append “/ Redirect” in it when redirection (status 302) happens.
+DevTools now consistently displays the same resource type as the original network request and appends `/ Redirect` to the **Type** column value when redirection (status 302) happens.

-Previously DevTools changed the type to “Other” sometimes.
+Previously DevTools changed the type to `Other` sometimes.

 ![Display redirect resource type](/web/updates/images/2020/08/network-redirect.png)